 Online Art History Courses for Credit

 While students can locate free courses in art history online that don't require registration or tuition, these courses cannot supply college credit.
-Those who are willing to consider low-cost courses that can lead to college credit can consider the content found on Study.com, which provides engaging video and text lessons.
+Those who are willing to consider low-cost courses that can lead to college credit can consider the content found on Study.com, which provides engaging history lessons online in the form of video and text.
 Study.com also offers practice quizzes to help students monitor their understanding along the way.

 Students can check out Art 101: Art of the Western World, which includes chapters such as:

 - Gothic Art - Topics include gothic painting, architecture, and other expressions and aspects of this style.